ptchiangchloe/CodingChallenges/Front-End-Engineer/README.md

 1. Download the project from https://github.com/ptchiangchloe/CodingChallenges
 2. Open index.html in your browser, you need internet access in order to request jQuery.
+(I have tested on Google Chrome Canary59 and Safari10, which all the functions work.
+I have also tested in IE11 and Firefox48, they both work except the autofocus() function.)
 3. As you open, you will see the input field, then try it out! :)

 ## Questions and Support ##